plone/volto/docs/source/upgrade-guide/index.md

 This fixes a use case where cookies could potentially be messed up if your site is under heavy load.
-The old `react-cookie` library was not able to handle correctly the {term}`SSR` part, specially the one that is shared in "Nobody's land" (not SSR, not under the React tree, actions, Redux middleware).
+The old `react-cookie` library was not able to handle correctly the {term}`SSR` part, specially the one that is shared in "Nobody's land" (not SSR, not under the React tree, actions, {term}`Redux middleware`).
 Upgrading to the latest version of the `react-cookie` suite (`react-cookie`, `universal-cookie-express` and `universal-cookie`) will fix it.

 You have to take action only in case you did some development involving cookies.
 The `react-cookie`